simontonsoftware/ng-app-state/README.md

   - Undo/redo features become very simple.
 This library even includes a helper for it (more info below).
 - Every piece of state is observable.
 You can subscribe to the root of the store to get notified of every state change anywhere in the app, for a specific boolean buried deep within your state, or anywhere in between.

 2 terms are worth defining immediately.
-As they are used in this library, they mean the following:
+As they are used in this library, they mean:
 - **State**: a javascript object (or primitive) kept within the store.
-A subset of the entire aplication state is still considered state on its own.
+A subset of the entire application state is still considered state on its own.
 - **Store**: the keeper of state.
 You will always interact with the state via the store, whether to access it, observe it or modify it.
 You can obtain store objects to represent a subset of your state as well, which are also store objects on their own.

 ## Installation